rbrynteson/ArgyleMigrator/README.md

 ### Phase 2

-- Modify the debug properties and add the path to your slack_users.json file.
+- Modify the debug properties and add the path to your slack_users.json file and team migration name.
 ![image](https://github.com/user-attachments/assets/a528fab9-d353-4894-b59e-401554c34759)
 - Run the program
 - The program will create the team and channels first.
 It will then ask if you want to upload the files.